FPC has moved to Gitlab!

 25 years have passed since 8 june 1993, and FPC still does not only exists, but is more alive and kicking than ever!

-Version 3.2.0 is the latest stable version the Free Pascal.
+Version 3.2.2 is the latest stable version of Free Pascal.
 Hit the download link and select a mirror close to you to download your copy.
 The development releases have version numbers 3.3.x.
 See the development page how to obtain the latest sources and support development.

 The language syntax has excellent compatibility with TP 7.0 as well as with most versions of Delphi (classes, rtti, exceptions, ansistrings, widestrings, interfaces).
 A Mac Pascal mode, largely compatible with Think Pascal and MetroWerks Pascal, is also available.
 Furthermore Free Pascal supports function overloading, operator overloading, global properties and several other extra features.